-Our business operations and information technology systems may be vulnerable to an attack by individuals or organizations intending to disrupt our business operations and information technology systems.
-We use such systems to manage our outlet centers and other business processes.
-Disruption of those systems could adversely impact our ability to operate our business and to serve our customers timely.
+Our business operations and information technology systems may be attacked by individuals or organizations intending to disrupt our business operations and information technology systems, whether through cyber-attacks or cyber-intrusions over the Internet, malware, computer viruses, attachments to e-mails, persons inside our organization, or persons with access to systems inside our organization.
+The risk of a security breach or disruption, particularly through cyber-attacks or cyber-intrusion, including by computer hackers, foreign governments, and cyber terrorists, has generally increased as the number, intensity and sophistication attempted attacks and intrusions from around the world have increased.
+We use information technology systems to manage our outlet centers and other business processes.
+Disruption of those systems could adversely impact our ability to operate our business to provide timely service to our customers and maintain our relationships with our tenants.
 Accordingly, if such an attack or act of terrorism were to occur, our operations and financial results could be adversely affected.
-In addition, we use our information technology systems to protect confidential or sensitive customer, employee and Company information developed and maintained in the normal course of our business.
-Any attack on such systems that would result in the unauthorized release or loss of customer, employee or other confidential or sensitive data could have a material adverse effect on our business reputation, increase our costs and expose us to additional material legal claims and liability.
-As a result, if such an attack or act of terrorism were to occur, our operations and financial results could be adversely affected.
+In addition, we use our information technology systems to protect confidential or sensitive data could have a material adverse effect on our business reputation, increase our costs and expose us to additional material legal claims and liability.
+As a result, if such an attack or act of terrorism were to occur, our operations and financial results and our share price could be adversely affected.